Pumpkin Protein Pancakes

 Instructions

-- In a high speed blender, add the rolled oats, protein powder, pumpkin puree, and milk, and blend until a smooth batter remains.
-If the batter is too thin, add more oats.
-If it is too thick, add more milk.
+- In a high-speed blender or food processor, add the rolled oats, baking powder, protein powder, pumpkin puree, melted coconut oil, and milk, and blend until a smooth batter remains.
+If the batter is too thin, add more oats, one tablespoon at a time, and blend until it's thick.
+If it's too thick, add milk, one tablespoon at a time, until it's smoother.

-- Spray oil in a non-stick pan and place over medium heat.
-Once hot, drop spoonfuls of the pancake batter in the pan and cover immediately.
-Cook for 2-3 minutes, before flipping and cooking for a further minute or two.
+- Spray oil in a non-stick pan or skillet and place over medium heat.
+Once hot, drop spoonfuls of the pancake batter onto the pan and cover it immediately.
+Cook for 2-3 minutes before flipping and cooking for another minute.

-- Remove the pancakes off the pan.
+- Remove the pancakes from the pan.
 Repeat the process until all the batter is used up.

 Really sad.
 Followed recipe exactly and the pancakes just fell apart.
 It was more like mush, but had a great flavor.